 The Basics of Becoming a Travel Agent

-In general, it is not likely that you will need a post-secondary degree to become a travel agent.
+According to the Bureau of Labor Statistics, it is not likely that you will need a post-secondary degree to become a travel agent.
 Most employers only require a high school diploma.
-Many Travel Agents do however take classes related to the travel industry at community colleges, technical schools or vocational schools. [ii]
+Many Travel Agents do however take classes related to the travel industry at community colleges, technical schools or vocational schools.

 What Are Hurdles to Becoming A Travel Agent?